Be sure to click the arrow above if you want to see my entire Page Notes!

-How about that massive Backlog?
-I never played many games as a kid other than Pokémon, but my brother and I always received new games.
+How about that massive backlog?
+I never played many games as a kid, but I always received new games.
 Only a few years ago is when I decided to dwell outside of my comfort zone and play some new things.
 With that, I begin my quest that will last me a lifetime.
-While I consider myself a collector first, I do have intentions to play all of these games someday.
+While I consider myself a collector first, I do have intentions to play all (or most) of these games someday.

 My favorite game of all time is Paper Mario: The Thousand-Year Door.

 I am also extremely critical of video games, for little to no reason.

 1. I only include games that I physically own or digitally have the rights to play on this page.

 2. Almost every game I have is listed on this Backloggery.
 The exceptions to this are things that I have no interest in playing and games that I cannot play due to lacking proper equipment.
 I will not include redundant versions of games (like PCDL and Steam).
 I will also not include games that are utilities like RPG Maker.